equivalent/equivalent.github.io/_posts/til/2015-01-28-free-up-space-on-your-linux-server.markdown

+---
+layout: til_post
-# Free up space on your Linux server
+title:  "Free up space on your Linux server"
+categories: til
+disq_id: til-8
+redirect_from:
+  - "/tils/8/"
+  - "/tils/8-free-up-space-on-your-linux-serverwhen-stuff-goes-wrongsource-of-information/"
+---

 You can check your disk space usage with `df`, or particular folder `df -sh`.